A contact person for the EA community

 You just want to vent or discuss your concern, and do not want the information to go any further

-You are ok with me discussing an anonymized version of your concern with certain other people with your permission
+You are ok with us discussing an anonymized version of your concern with certain other people with your permission

 You would like to be put in touch with other people who have experienced a similar problem (with their permission)

-You would like me to let others know about the situation, for example the organizers of a local group where you experienced a problem
+You would like us to let others know about the situation, for example the organizers of a local group where you experienced a problem

-You would like me to speak to the person who caused a problem about their behavior
+You would like us to speak to the person who caused a problem about their behavior

 Exceptions:

-If I thought someone were in physical danger, I would act to reduce that danger.
+If we thought someone was in physical danger, we would act to reduce that danger.
 That might include breaking confidentiality.
-For example, if you tell me you’re planning to physically hurt someone, I would warn them.
+For example, if you tell us you’re planning to physically hurt someone, we would warn them.

-Because of the rules for social workers where I live, the only time I have a legal obligation to contact the authorities is if you bring me a concern specifically in my role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about
+Because of the rules for social workers where Julia lives, the only time she has a legal obligation to contact the authorities is if you bring her a concern specifically in her role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about

 A child under 18 who is being abused or neglected